xames3/smart/docs/source/miscellany/faq.rst

 few over email, and I've noticed a pattern.
 A lot of the same questions pop up, some are esoteric about a topic while others are simply "why?".

-But all of them are great questions!
+But all of them are great questions.

 .. _reasons-behind-faq-page: